stan-dev/design-docs/designs/0027-adjoint-ode.md

 missing out for now is to exploit the sparsity structure of the ODE.
 This would allow for more efficient solvers and even larger systems, but this is not possible at the moment to figure out structurally the inter-dependencies of inputs and outputs.
-However, the matrix free bdf method may already take advantage sufficiently enough of the sparsity, since in this case we avoid evaluation of the full Jacobian to some extent.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 There is no other analytical ODE solving technique available which scales in a comparable way.
-The better scalability of the adjoint method enables at a fixed computational ressource the possibility to solve larger ODE systems with many parameters and/or states to be solved faster.
-Thus, a Stan modeler can increase the complexity of an ODE model under study without subtantially increasing model runtimes.
+The better scalability of the adjoint method enables at a fixed computational resource the possibility to solve larger ODE systems with many parameters and/or states to be solved faster.
+Thus, a Stan modeler can increase the complexity of an ODE model under study without substantially increasing model runtimes.

 The numerical complexities of the adjoint method are rather involved as 3 nested integrations are performed.
 This makes things somewhat